-Wendell S. Reilly (Chair) Hugh M. Brown Bradley Currey, Jr. Toni Jennings Chilton D. Varner
+Wendell S. Reilly (Chair) Hugh M. Brown Toni Jennings Chilton D. Varner

-Six Meetings Held in 2019
+Six Meetings Held in 2020

 Each member of the Compensation Committee is independent as defined in the NYSE listed company manual.
-The Compensation Committee sets the compensation for our Chief Executive Officer, and reviews and approves the compensation for our other executive officers, including the Named Executive Officers.
-See "Executive Compensation - Compensation Committee Report" and "Compensation Discussion and Analysis."
-The Compensation Committee also reviews, makes recommendations with respect to, and approves our existing and proposed compensation plans, and is responsible for administering our 1990 Employee Stock Purchase Plan ("ESPP"), our 2008 Sharesave Plan, our Performance Stock Plan ("PSP"), which was suspended in April 2010, our ISO Plan, which expired December 31, 2008, our 2010 SIP, which was suspended in May 2019, and our 2019 SIP.
+The Compensation Committee sets the compensation for our Chief Executive Officer and reviews and approves the compensation for our other executive officers, including the Named Executive Officers.
+See "Executive Compensation - Compensation Committee Report" and "Compensation Discussion and Analysis" below.
+The Compensation Committee also reviews, makes recommendations with respect to, and approves our existing and proposed compensation plans, and is responsible for administering our 1990 Employee Stock Purchase Plan ("ESPP"), our 2008 Sharesave Plan, our PSP, which was suspended in April 2010, our ISO Plan, which expired December 31, 2008, our 2010 SIP, which was suspended in May 2019, and our 2019 SIP.
 The Compensation Committee is authorized by its charter to form and delegate authority to subcommittees when appropriate.